tanersnmz/Sarcasm-Detection-in-Text/README.md

 # Sarcasm-Detection-in-Text
 ## Overview

-This project explores sarcasm detection in text by fine-tuning pre-trained Transformer models and by training Hierarchical Attention Networks (HAN).
-It involves training DeBERTa, RoBERTa and HAN models on three distinct datasets: iSarcasmEval, Sarcasm_Corpus_V2, and a combined dataset(iSarcasmEval + Sarcasm_Corpus_V2).
+This project explores sarcasm detection in text by fine-tuning pre-trained Transformer models and by training Bi-RNNs with Flat Attention Networks (FAN) and Hierarchical Attention Networks (HAN).
+It involves training DeBERTa, RoBERTa, FAN and HAN models on three distinct datasets: iSarcasmEval, Sarcasm_Corpus_V2, and a combined dataset(iSarcasmEval + Sarcasm_Corpus_V2).
 The trained models are then evaluated on their respective test sets and further assessed on the BigBench SNARKS benchmark to test their ability to discern sarcasm in a pairwise comparison task.

 The primary goals include:
 * Fine-tuning robust sarcasm detection models.